Fine-Grained Uncertainty Quantification via Collisions: Estimating the Collision Matrix

 \textbf{Remark on Diagonal Dominance:} The requirement that a collision matrix $S$ be strictly diagonally dominant,

 for all $1\leq i \leq K$, is equivalent to

 for all $1\leq i \leq K$.
 The practical interpretation of \eqref{eqn:dominance_interpretation} is that feature vectors drawn from the distribution of inputs in class $i$ are---in expectation---more likely to be in class $i$ than the other class.
 This is not necessarily true for every $\mathcal{D}$, especially when there are large disparities in class priors ($\boldsymbol{\pi}_i<<\boldsymbol{\pi}_j$ for some $i$ and $j$), but we argue that $\mathcal{D}$ does not represent a reasonable classification scenario when \eqref{eqn:dominance_interpretation} is not satisfied.
 Consider the case where \eqref{eqn:dominance_interpretation} is not satisfied: there would exist a class $i$ such that, even if we knew precise distribution of inputs in class $i$ ($\mathcal{D}_i$), sampling from this distribution would yield points outside class $i$ for the majority of samples.
 With that level of uncertainty, any attempts to classify points into class $i$ would be futile.
 Accordingly, in any tractable classification setting, we would expect diagonal dominance to be satisfied.

-We now present our theorem proving that $G$ uniquely determines $S$ under these restrictions.
+\textbf{Remark on Symmetry:} In the case where the prior distribution $\boldsymbol{\pi}$ is not uniform, it is possible that other matrices $L\neq S$ exist such that $LL^T = G$.
+This means that, in Step $2$ of our Gramian based method (recover $S$ from $G$), we may inadvertently return one such $L$ instead of the true collision matrix.
+This does not imply that the Gramian based method will not return the correct collision matrix and in Section $3.3$ we will present a heuristic to help return the correct collision matrix.
+We now present our theorem proving that $G$ uniquely determines $S$ under the restrictions of symmetry, strict diagonal dominance, and non-negativity.

 \begin{theorem}[Uniqueness of Row Gramian Factorization] Let $G=SS^{T}$ be the row Gramian matrix of a strictly diagonally dominant non-negative symmetric matrix $S$.
 Then $S$ is the only diagonally dominant non-negative symmetric matrix satisfying $SS^T=G$. \end{theorem}